vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 mkdocs build
 ```

-then copy all the content in the `site` folder to the website root folder.
+Then copy all the content in the `site` folder to the website root folder.

 ### 1.2.
 Visual Studio Code

-Download and install [Visual Studio Code](https://code.visualstudio.com/) - a lightweight but powerful source code editor.
+Download and install [Visual Studio Code](https://code.visualstudio.com/) — a lightweight but powerful source code editor.
 It well supports users to write code, documents, notes.
 This editor also have some extensions to turn it into a full-feature IDE for coding, such as [PlatformIO](https://platformio.org/).

 ![Write blog posts and preview in a local browser](blog_editing.png)

 Useful extensions for writing in Markdown format and editing HTML template:

--   [**Markdown All in One**](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one): add keyboard shortcuts, auto completion, edit and format list and table
+-   [**Markdown All in One**](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one): add keyboard shortcuts, auto-completion, edit and format list and table
 -   [**Markdown Paste**](https://marketplace.visualstudio.com/items?itemName=mushan.vscode-paste-image): paste images, links from the clipboard
--   [**Draw.io Integration**](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio): edit diagrams and svg images
+-   [**Draw.io Integration**](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio): edit diagrams and SVG images
 -   [**Jinja**](https://marketplace.visualstudio.com/items?itemName=wholroyd.jinja): highlight Jinja syntax in HTML templates
--   [**Sublime Text Keymap and Settings Importer**](https://marketplace.visualstudio.com/items?itemName=ms-vscode.sublime-keybindings): import keybindings and settings
+-   [**Sublime Text Key map and Settings Importer**](https://marketplace.visualstudio.com/items?itemName=ms-vscode.sublime-keybindings): import keybindings and settings
 -   [**Code Spell Checker**](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker): catch common spelling errors
--   [**Prettier - Code formatter**](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): a formatter which supports a lot of languages
+-   [**Prettier — Code formatter**](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): a formatter which supports a lot of languages

 ## 2. Configuration